MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 ```

 > [!IMPORTANT]
 > In order to use the `MediaElement` correctly the `UseMauiCommunityToolkitMediaElement` method must be called on the `MauiAppBuilder` class when bootstrapping an application the *MauiProgram.cs* file.
 The following example shows how to perform this.
-If you fail to set `enableForeGroundService` to `true` on Android, background playback will not work.
+If you require Rich Media Notifications or background playback on Android, set `enableForegroundService` to `true` when calling `UseMauiCommunityToolkitMediaElement`.
+MediaElement does not require adding additional `AndroidManifest.xml` permissions for the foreground service.
+When `enableForegroundService` is `true`, the toolkit will automatically add any required Android manifest entries for the foreground service and notifications.
 If you do not need background playback, you can set this to `false`.
 If you fail to call this method, an exception will be thrown when trying to use the `MediaElement`.

 ```csharp
 var builder = MauiApp.CreateBuilder();